practicusai/docs/docs/index.md

 If needed, you can click to generate the **data processing pipeline code**, and go to production with ease.

 Practicus AI **app is forever free**, and the cloud platform offers a **forever free tier** as well.
-If you need more cloud capacity, you can **“pay as you go”**, which shows as a line item in your cloud invoice.
+If you need more cloud capacity, you can **pay as you go**, which shows as a line item in your cloud invoice.
-No commitments or credit card needed.
+No commitments or credit card is needed.

 ## Big Picture